OEC Conservation and Professional Development- Summer Session

 Summer with Onondaga Earth Corps! (ages 15-25)

-There are Summer Crew opportunities available at OEC for 2016.
+There are Summer Crew opportunities available at OEC for 2017.
 These positions will hire all ages 15 to 25 for environmental and community projects located in and around the City of Syracuse.
+The summer job description is the same as above.

 One opportunity for youth ages 15 to 20 is available through CNY Works summer program.
 Interested youth will need to apply through CNY Works (click here).
 OEC coordinates with CNY Works on youth placements.
 Please direct questions to email@example.com.
 Feel free to also tell Adrienne at firstname.lastname@example.org that you have completed your application to CNYWorks so she can look out for it!

-There are also additional Crew Supervisor positions available in the summer, and those interested in joining our staff can review the staff job description for more information and how to apply.
+There are also additional Assistant Crew Supervisor positions available in the summer, and those interested in joining our staff can review the staff job description above for more information and how to apply.

 Volunteer Intern Positions